rednafi/rednafi.com/content/misc/bash_namerefs.md

 ```

 By running the `create_ref` function, we can dynamically update the value of
-`$original_var`, which lives outside of it.
+`$original_var`, which exists outside of it.
 Notice that the function doesn't even need to
-know the existence of `$original_var`; it will work on any variable name provided, making it
+know about `$original_var`; it works on any variable name provided, making it generic.
-generic.

 In this script: